carloswilsonperez/movies-exercise/README.md

  $ docker-compose up
  ```

- App should be running in `localhost:4200`.
+ Once the above command finishes working, go to a web browser and the Angular app should be running in `localhost:4200`.

  ### Notes on Architecture
  Here I implemented the persistence layer with MongoDB, the service layer with NodeJS with the ExpressJS Framework and the UI layer with the Angular Framework.
 I am using the latest versions of